How to fix ‘Error in Loading Media: File Could Not Be Played’

-Summary: Are you facing ‘Error in Loading Media: File Could Not Be Opened’ message when trying to watch online videos.
-Learn how to fix this media file error in Chrome and other browsers on your PC, Mac and Android.
-The post also shares the best method to repair downloaded videos not playing on PC and Mac drives.
+Summary: Are you facing ‘Error in Loading Media: File Could Not Be Opened’ message when trying to watch online videos?
+Learn how to fix this media file error in Chrome, Firefox, Safari and other browsers on Windows, Mac and Android.

 You have just enrolled in a self-paced open online course to learn a new skill or to complete your degree while in-between jobs or to watch Billboard’s Top 100 picks to soothe your soul after a long tiring day.
 Be it for solace or for mere self-help, videos have made a significant impact on our lives and have flooded websites and social media outlets.

-However, things may take an abrupt halt when while playing a video on the host website, the screen throws ‘Error in Loading Media: File Could Not Be Opened’ message.
-This error although commonly reported in Chrome, can occur in any browser, including Mozilla Firefox, Internet Explorer, Safari or other.
+However, things may take an abrupt halt when while playing a video on the host website, the screen throws a message – ‘Error in Loading Media: File Could Not Be Opened’.
+This error although commonly reported in Chrome can occur in any browser, including Mozilla Firefox, Internet Explorer, Safari, Opera, or others.

-So, if you encounter media file loading error, what will you do?
+So, if you encounter a media file loading error, what will you do?
 How will you troubleshoot this issue?
-Here we will share how you can fix the ‘media file could not be played’ error in any browser on PC, Mac and Android.
+Here we will share how you can fix the ‘media file could not be played’ error in any browser on PC, Mac, and Android.